 Many companies are starting to take the SPAC IPO route because of its time-saving nature.
 Additionally, SPACs already have investors, rather than needing to find investor demand with an IPO roadshow.

 Reverse Takeover: A reverse takeover (RTO) is a SPAC IPO in reverse.
 Instead of a public company acquiring a private company, a private company acquires a public company.
 By doing this, the private company effectively becomes a public company.
 The RTO process is similar to the SPAC IPO, but it can often require transaction and due diligence fees to target the right blank-check company.

 SPAC IPO Examples

 One of the more recent and popular SPAC IPOs is Nikola (Nasdaq: NKLA).
 Nikola stock came about through its merger with VectoIQ Acquisition in early June 2020.
-The company is often referred to as Tesla’s rival.
+Many people know the company as Tesla’s rival.
 But Nikola’s IPO opened the door for others.

 There are two other electric vehicle companies looking to go public via SPAC IPO: Hyliion and Fisker.
 Both have entered into business combination agreements.
 Investors hope to see both companies’ stock on the market before the end of 2020.

 IPOs can often be great investment opportunities, such as the rumored Ant Financial IPO.
 But the IPO market is changing.
 More companies are favoring going public via SPAC.
 So investors should keep an eye on SPAC stocks.
 SPAC IPOs could be the next big trend.